• Skip to primary navigation

 • Preheat oven to 350°F. Spray the wells of a standard size muffin pan with nonstick spray, or line with muffin liners.

-• Chop 1 cup of walnuts.
+• Finely chop 1 cup of walnuts.
 Place ¾ cup of them on a small sheet pan and toast in a 350°F oven for 5 minutes.
 Increase oven heat to 425°F.

 Make Streusel